g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 * Gradual Rollout: Gradually introduce changes to the green environment and monitor their impact before scaling up.
 This approach allows for controlled testing and minimizes the risk of widespread issues.

 * Monitoring and Observability: Implement robust monitoring and observability tools to track the performance and behavior of the application in the green environment.
-Real-time insights enable early detection of anomalies and facilitate timely interventions.
+Real-time insights enable the early detection of anomalies and facilitate timely interventions.

 * Fallback Plan: Have a fallback plan in place in case issues arise during testing.
-Ensure that there is a seamless mechanism to revert changes and switch back to the stable production environment if needed.
+Ensure that there is a seamless mechanism to revert changes and switch back to a stable production environment if needed.

 * Automated Testing: Leverage automation tools to streamline the testing process.
 Automated tests can be executed quickly and consistently, ensuring thorough coverage of test scenarios and reducing manual effort.

 Example Scenario:
 Consider a social media platform introducing a new messaging feature.
-With blue-green deployment, the development team can test the new feature in the green environment, simulating real user interactions and message exchanges.
+With blue-green deployment, the development team can test the new feature in a green environment, simulating real user interactions and message exchanges.
 They monitor the performance of the feature, including message delivery times, user interface responsiveness, and server resource utilization.
 If any issues are identified, they can quickly iterate on the changes and retest until the feature meets quality standards.
 Once validated, the feature is seamlessly rolled out to the live production environment, providing users with a smooth and reliable messaging experience.

 ## Use Cases

 Blue-green deployment is commonly used in various scenarios, including:

 * Web Applications: For rolling out updates, new features, or bug fixes to web-based applications without downtime.
-Examples of web applications that utilizes this deployment strategy includes [LinkedIn](https://ng.linkdin.com) and [Github](https://github.com).
+Examples of web applications that utilize this deployment strategy include [LinkedIn](https://ng.linkedin.com/) and [Github](https://github.com).

 * E-commerce Platforms: For ensuring continuous availability of online stores and minimizing disruptions during updates or maintenance.
-Examples of e-commerce platforms that utilizes this deployment strategy includes [Amazon](https://www.amazon.com) and [Etsy](https://www.e).
+Examples of e-commerce platforms that utilize this deployment strategy include [Amazon](https://www.amazon.com) and [Etsy](https://www.etsy.com).

 * SaaS (Software as a Service) Platforms: For deploying updates to cloud-based applications while maintaining service availability for users.
-Platforms such as [SalesForce](https://www.salesforce.com) and [Google Workspace](https://workspace.google.com) utilize this strategy.
+Platforms such as [SalesForce](https://en.m.wikipedia.org/wiki/Salesforce) and [Google Workspace](https://workspace.google.com) utilize this strategy.

-## How does Blue Green Deployment Work?
+## How does deployment work?
 Blue-green deployment operates on the principle of maintaining two identical yet separate environments, allowing for seamless updates and minimal downtime during the deployment process.
 Below is a detailed explanation of how blue-green deployment works, along with examples where necessary:

 ### Working Principles